Domestic Violence Protection Orders (DVO) and Child Access in Queensland

 When making Parenting Orders, the Family Law Act 1975 (Cth) provides that the ‘best interests’ of the children is the paramount consideration.
 In considering the best interests of the child, the Court will first consider the need to protect children from violence perpetrated by a parent.
 When doing so the Court must have regard to any Protection Orders in place and assess the risk of continued or renewed violence against family members.
 The Court must also consider any Protection Orders that have expired.

-Where a Respondent consents without admission to a Domestic Violence Order being made but continues to deny that any domestic violence has occurred, the Family Court must still take that DVO under consideration when making any Parenting Orders.
+Where a Respondent consents without admission to a Domestic Violence Order being made but continues to deny that any domestic violence has occurred, the Federal Circuit and Family Court of Australia (FCFCA) must still take that DVO under consideration when making any Parenting Orders.

 Where an Order is in place but there appears to be little risk of serious violence towards the children, it is presumed that having a meaningful relationship with that parent is in the children’s ‘best interest’.
 It is because of this consideration that Parenting Orders are usually made which allow for both parents to spend time with their children.